 Updated June 2010

 This is a brief overview of a presentation on effective grassroots organizing developed by the AVMA State Legislative and Regulatory Affairs Department for the Twelve State Veterinary Leadership Conference in Oklahoma City on September 9-10, 2005.
 This presentation is geared to state and local advocacy.
 If you wish to discuss any of these topics in more detail, please contact the AVMA.
-If you need assistance with grassroots activities relating to federal lobbying, contact the AVMA Governmental Relations Division in Washington, D.C.
+If you need assistance with grassroots activities relating to federal lobbying, contact the avmagrdavma [dot] org (AVMA Government Relations Division in Washington, D.C.)

 Getting Started: What Do You Want to Accomplish?